-19. Server number (server_num)
+19. Informix server number (\server\num)

 This is the number of an Informix server that you will be creating.
 You should only use server num values from 1 to 255.
 By default, the server number is 1.
 If you install multiple Informix servers on the same machine, you must use a different number for each server.
 For more information, see step 5 on page 39.
 If appropriate, also see "Install onto a machine running Informix" on page 60.